-Compared to its predecessor, the 116610 has received a scratch-resistant ceramic bezel, and an updated bracelet with the Glidelock claps, which makes it very comfortable to adjust the bracelet, when needed.
+Compared to its predecessor, the 116610 has received a scratch-resistant ceramic bezel, and an updated bracelet with the Glidelock claps, which makes it very comfortable to adjust the bracelet when needed.

 there is one thing that may immediately turn you down from buying one.
-It is its new bracelet with polished center links, that, as some people point it, will be damn hard to keep polished if you indeed plan to use the Submariner as it should (and, probably, meant to) be used: as a tool watch for an everyday wear.*
+It is its new bracelet with polished center links, that, as some people point it, will be damn hard to keep polished if you indeed plan to use the Submariner as it should (and, probably, meant to) be used: as a tool for everyday wear.*

-Rolex Oyster Perpetual Submariner Date 116610LN automatic diving watch specification
+Rolex Oyster Perpetual Submariner Date 116610LN specification

-Movement: Rolex Caliber 3135, automatic, 28,800 vph, Parachrom hairspring
+Movement: Rolex Caliber 3135, automatic, 28,800 vph, Parachrom hairspring, Swiss Made

 Functions: Hour, minutes, date